siyul-park/uniflow/plugins/reflect/README.md

 ## Available Drivers

-- **runtime**: A standard SQL driver for accessing and managing runtime resources.
+- **internal**: A standard SQL driver for accessing and managing runtime resources.
 It query and modify runtime tables such as `frames`, `processes`, `symbols`, `specs` and `values`.